Seneca-Scholars/SS-Status-C6/status.md

+*6/27/2025
+Met with Nell to talk about my financial aid package.
+Started to read through the Mozilla page Wa-jiw sent us about the basics of HTML.

 * 6/26/2025

 Worked with Milo to create a server with express that had a get request to create a deck of cards.